Content Distribution: 6 Ways To Share Your Blog

 Link outreach can be a time-consuming and, therefore costly, endeavor.
 However, Moz sums up the importance of link building in a single, apt metaphor: Links are like votes for your website that tell the search engines to favor your content.

-When you buy blog content, set aside 10 to 15 minutes of your day to research individuals who might be particularly interested in the topic at hand.
+Before you share your blog content, set aside 10 to 15 minutes of your day to research individuals who might be particularly interested in the topic at hand.
 Send them a link to your newly published post.
 If they read it and like it, there’s the very real chance they’ll share it with their audience and followers.

 However, be sure not to reach out to the same people over and over again.
 If they really value what you have to say, they will subscribe to your blog and share without you having to ask — which hopefully they do after receiving one or two of your requests.